 If you’re in this exact spot right now and ready to get started, you are in the right place.

-YES, building your own biz is exciting, but if it’s not done properly all those dreams can come crumbling down in the blink of an eye.
+Yes, launching your coaching business is exciting, but if it’s not done properly all those dreams can come crumbling down in the blink of an eye.

 That’s why we’re here.

-This week, we’re talking about the top 5 to-dos when starting your coaching business.
+This week, we’re talking about the top 5 to-dos when launching your coaching business.

 We wanna help you lay a rock-solid foundation for your new biz so that you can keep growing and thriving for years and years to come.